Tifton, Georgia

 Tifton is a city in and the county seat of Tift County, Georgia, United States.
 The population was 17,045 at the 2020 census.

 The area's public schools are administered by the Tift County School District.
 Abraham Baldwin Agricultural College has its main campus in Tifton.
 Southern Regional Technical College and the University of Georgia also have Tifton campuses.

 Sites in the area include the Coastal Plain Research Arboretum, Abraham Baldwin Agricultural College, and the Georgia Museum of Agriculture & Historic Village.
 The Tifton Commercial Historic District and the Tifton Residential Historic District are listed on the National Register of Historic Places.

 History

 Child workers at Tifton Cotton Mills, 1909.
 Photographed by Lewis Hine.

 Tifton was founded in 1872 in Berrien County at the junction of the Georgia Southern and Florida Railroad and the Brunswick and Western Railroad by sawmill owner Henry H. Tift.
 Tifton was incorporated as a city in 1890.
-In 1905, it was designated county seat of the newly formed Tift County.
+In 1905, it was designated the county seat of the newly formed Tift County.

 Several Chicago-Florida and Cincinnati-Florida passenger trains made stops in Tifton: the Atlantic Coast Line's Seminole, Flamingo and City of Miami and the Southern Railway's Ponce de Leon and Royal Palm.
 With the discontinuance of the City of Miami in 1971, Tifton was left without passenger service.